From the primal capacity of one-celled organisms to move away from excess heat, dryness,

 Randolph M Nesse – “Natural selection and the elusiveness of happiness”

-The Smoke Detector Principle – false alarms
+The Smoke Detector Principle – negativity bias

 Because many defences are inexpensive compared with the harm they protect against,